intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.KeyValueStore.FASTER/README.md

                 LogDeviceFactory = () => Devices.CreateLogDevice(fasterLogDirectory.FullName),

                 // Configures FASTER to create checkpoints in the same folder
                 // where the on-disk part of the KV store is held.
-Checkpoints
+The store
-                // must be enabled to allow the store to persist and restore
+                // can only persist and restore its contents between restarts
-                // its contents between restarts.
+                // if a CheckpointManagerFactory delegate is provided.
                 CheckpointManagerFactory = () => FasterKeyValueStore.CreateLocalStorageCheckpointManager(fasterLogDirectory.FullName),

                 // Configures how frequently automatic checkpoints of the